hwlee0103/vanillajs-momentum2021/README.md

    - always validate input values.
    - users can make mistakes.
    - to trigger validation of input tag in HTML, input tag has to be inside of form tag
-   - and if using form tag, click will automatically submit values so js - click event not needed
+   - and if using form tag, click will automatically submit values so js's added click event not needed